Royal Signals Trustee Ltd – Swift and sure support for The Corps

 Royal Corps of Signals – Leaders in a digital age

 Brought to you by Royal Signals Trustee Ltd (RSTL)

-This is not an MoD site and is not linked to, or part of, The Army’s official web site.
-We are a registered Charity supporting Royal Signals’ soldiers through their One-day Pay Giving scheme.
+We are a registered Charity supporting Royal Signals’ soldiers through their Day Pay Giving scheme.
 The objects of The Charity are to support the efficiency and morale of The Royal Corps of Signals and to provide benevolence support to serving and retired signallers who are in need or distress.
-This site illustrates the wonderful Corps we support and the work we do to help.
-For information on Royal Signals/Army careers and recruiting please visit the official Army web site.
+This site illustrates the wonderful Corps we support, their work and the work we do to help.
+It is not an MoD site nor is it part of, the Army’s official web site.

 Corps Support - From The RSTL